shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |  :---:  |
 | Boolean | no | true, false | false |

-If the ARM loan specified a maximum lifetime interest rate (see `MaxRate`), and if the calling application requires the principal and interest breakdown for each `MaxPnI` payment returned in the amortization schedule, then set the value of this field to `true`.
+If the loan is an ARM and has a specified a maximum lifetime interest rate (see `ARM.Limits.Ceiling`), and if the calling application requires the principal and interest breakdown for each `MaxPnI` payment returned in the amortization schedule, then set the value of this field to `true`.

 Doing so will return `MaxInt` and `MaxPrin` fields of the `AmLine` object associated with each `MaxPnI` payment.